 In February 2000, the Company completed its acquisition of Arthas.com, operating under the trade name dotBank.com ("dotBank").
 Under the terms of the acquisition, which was accounted for as a pooling of interests, the Company exchanged 593,911 shares of Yahoo!
-Common Stock for all of dotBank's outstanding shares. dotBank was incorporated in July 1999.
+Common Stock for all shares of dotBank's outstanding capital stock. dotBank was incorporated in July 1999.
 The historical operations of dotBank are not material to the Company's financial position or results of operations, therefore, prior period financial statements have not been restated for this acquisition. dotBank's accumulated deficit on February 29, 2000 was \$2,454,000.
-Results of operations of dotBank are included with those of Yahoo! for periods subsequent to
+Results of operations of dotBank are included with those of Yahoo! for periods subsequent to the acquisition date.